ParallaxInteractiveStudio/.github/profile/README.md

 # Occulto
 The official GitHub Organization for the Occulto Minecraft server.

-We are always looking for developers!
+We are always looking for Minestom developers!
 If you are interested in volunteering, please join our Discord server! https://discord.gg/GcageuVd4h